yogeshmpandey/yogeshmpandey.github.io/_posts/2015-10-05-Triund-Trek.md

 >Dhauladhar Peak

-Next Day We geared ourselves up for the trek.
+Next Day we geared ourselves up for the trek.
 We took a local bus from Dharamshala to MacLeodgunj.
 MacLeodgunj is a serene place filled with Tibetans, Israelis and trekkers and people from all around the world.
 It is known as little Lhasa due to a large population of Tibetans.
 Later we came to know that it is the official residence of Dalai Lama.
 The mighty Dhauladhar Peak looked clearer from here.

 <img src="http://i.imgur.com/L1lNPhR.jpg" alt="">

 >Tibetian Thupka

 After eating a sizeable lunch in a local cafe we started our trek.
 Meanwhile some of us went to purchase sleeping bags as we had only two.
-The shopkeeper told us that due to heavy rush of the campers all the trekking items are sold out.
+The shopkeeper told us that due to heavy rush of the campers all the trekking items were sold out.
 It was 2 pm already and we had not started yet.
 Unable to arrive at a conclusion and thinking of luckily finding a camping tent at triund we started the trek.

 <img src="http://i.imgur.com/ejDsvuo.jpg" alt="">